We’re happy to interview Katie Keith, co-Founder and Operations Director of Barn2 as part of our series on WordPress SaaS founders: Weglot SaaSy.

 I handled all the support myself for far too long, as I couldn’t imagine anyone else ever understanding our plugins as well as I do.
 However, it eventually got too much and was taking me away from actually building the business.
 We now have a full-time support engineer who is fantastic – I wonder how I ever managed without him!

 Our plugin support is provided via email and the wordpress.org support forums.
-We’re currently trialling live chat on our pre-sales pages and have had some really interesting conversations.
+We’re currently trialing live chat on our pre-sales pages and have had some really interesting conversations.

 I firmly believe that plugin support isn’t just about helping customers.
 It’s also about learning about how customers are using our plugins, and how we can improve usability and the documentation.
 It’s a way to get insider information about gaps in the market and new features that will boost sales.